 While you want to keep some stock in play for items that don’t sell as well, knowing what your best-selling product is and focusing on keeping it above the safety level will ensure that you never run out of stock during critical sales times.

 - Track any distressed inventory.

-Distressed inventory are the items that overstocked in your warehouse.
-Track them in addition to you fast movers.
-Knowing how long it has been in your warehouse will help you try to sell before it can no longer be sold.
-It also helps you determine items that can be donated once they have been in your warehouse too long.
+Distressed inventory are the items that are overstocked in your warehouse.
+Track them in addition to your fast movers.
+Knowing how long it has been in your warehouse will help you to sell before it can no longer be sold.
+It also helps you determine items what can be donated once they have been in your warehouse too long.

 - Integrate your asset inventory management with your sales and operations.

-By combining your asset inventory management system with sales and operations, your entire company can participate in maintaining the overall business and improving inventory control.
+By combining your asset inventory management system with sales and operations, your entire company can participate in maintaining your business operations and improving inventory control.

 While investing in new trends and fads seems like a good idea, you need to do so wisely.
 You don’t want to suddenly become overstocked with new products that you can’t sell after a few months.
 If you want to try something new, purchase product in moderation and test it out.